vhexs/gta-iv-multiplayer/README.md

 GTA IV multiplayer client and server.
 Playable but limited.

-This project is no longer maintained by the [original author](https://github.com/achlubek/).
+The [original project](https://github.com/achlubek/gta-iv-multiplayer) is no longer maintained, however this fork should be for a while (until I get bored of it and move onto something else).